-- A. Personnel files should contain only necessary job-related and personal information.
+- A. Personnel files should contain only necessary job-related and personal information as determined by the Human Resources Department; the County Attorney's Department will advise when appropriate and necessary.
 Departments may elect to maintain copies of personnel documents in a separate file stored within the department.
-However, NO DOCUMENTS STORED BY THE DEPARTMENT WILL BE CONSIDERED AN OFFICIAL PART OF AN EMPLOYEE'S PERSONNEL FILE IF THE ORIGINAL DOCUMENT WAS NOT FORWARDED TO HUMAN RESOURCES AT THE TIME IT WAS GENERATED.
+However, NO DOCUMENTS STORED BY THE DEPARTMENT WILL BE CONSIDERED AN OFFICIAL PART OF AN EMPLOYEE'S PERSONNEL FILE IF THE ORIGINAL DOCUMENT WAS NOT FORWARDED TO HUMAN RESOURCES WITHIN AN APPROPRIATE TIMEFRAME.
 Any document placed in an employee's personnel file should be shared with the employee. - B. Human Resources maintains a separate confidential file for each employee that contains only medical information, beneficiary designations, insurance information, enrollment applications, COBRA notification and other medical or health related documents. - C. All Disciplinary Actions will remain in an employee's file permanently as part of the complete record of the employment history of each employee.